 Items to bring when picking up the puppy:

-1. Leash and Collar-we like the adjustable collars that give some growth room.
-A 10-12 inch collar should fit nicely.
+1. Leash and Collar- we like the adjustable collars that give some growth room.
+A 10-14 inch collar should fit nicely.

 2. Blanket, towel etc. that you would like the scent of mom and littermates put on.
 This is to help the first nights when the puppy is first home and separated from his/her littermates.

-3. If final payment need to be made-only CASH is accepted at time of pick up.
+3. If final payment need to be made-only CASH or Credit card (fees apply) is accepted at time of pick up.
 Final payment can also be made by paying through PayPal or sending a check 2 weeks prior to your pick.

 4. Cleaning supplies-puppies are known to get car sick so having some paper towels, old towels, wipes, and plastic bags to dispose in are what we recommended.